What you should know about the HPV vaccine

 Twenty years ago, a vaccine to prevent certain types of cancer did not exist.
 But in 2006, the human papillomavirus (HPV) vaccine was introduced to protect against HPV infections that cause cancer.

 Because almost all cases of cervical cancer are caused by HPV infection, the number of cases in the U.S. has decreased dramatically thanks to the vaccine.
-In fact, a study of nearly 1.7 million women — conducted from 2006-2017 — showed a 90 percent reduction in cervical cancer occurrence in those vaccinated before age 17.
+A study of nearly 1.7 million women — conducted from 2006-2017 — showed a 90 percent reduction in cervical cancer occurrence in those vaccinated before age 17.

 What is HPV?